Dun & Bradstreet: 21st century

-In 2000, Dun & Bradstreet spun off Moody's Corporation.

-In 2001, Dun & Bradstreet acquired Harris InfoSource International, Inc., a data company.
-In February 2003, the company acquired Hoover's, a business reporting service.
+In 2000, Dun & Bradstreet spun off the Moody's Corporation.
+In 2001, it acquired software database company Harris InfoSource International, Inc. In 2003, the company acquired Hoover's, a business reporting service.

 On February 5, 2003, Dun & Bradstreet restated prior period results to correct timing errors in recognizing some of the revenue associated with 14 of the company's 200+ products, after reviewing its revenue recognition from 1997 through 2002.
+In 2007, Dun & Bradstreet acquired AllBusiness.com and sold the company in 2012.

 In August 2010, Dun & Bradstreet spun off and sold its credit monitoring and management business to a newly formed company, Dun & Bradstreet Credibility Corp.
-In 2007, Dun & Bradstreet acquired AllBusiness.com and sold the company in 2012.
+Between 2010 and 2014, the Federal Trade Commission received over 670 complaints against Dun & Bradstreet, including at least 139 that named D&B Credibility.

 In October 2013, Bob Carrigan became the CEO of Dun & Bradstreet.

 On January 5, 2015, Dun & Bradstreet acquired the data management firm NetProspex.
-In April 2015, Dun & Bradstreet acquired Dun & Bradstreet Credibility Corp. and announced the formation of a new division, Dun & Bradstreet Emerging Business.
-In January 2017, Dun & Bradstreet acquired Avention, the maker of OneSource solutions.
+In April 2015, Dun & Bradstreet acquired its former unit, Dun & Bradstreet Credibility Corp.
+In January 2017, Dun & Bradstreet acquired Avention (formerly OneSource).

-On August 8, 2018, Dun & Bradstreet announced the appointment of Thomas J. Manning, who had served as the company's interim CEO, as its new Chief Executive Officer; at the same time they announced that the company had entered into a definitive agreement to be acquired by an investor group led by CC Capital, Cannae Holdings, and Thomas H. Lee Partners.
+On August 8, 2018, Dun & Bradstreet announced the appointment of then interim CEO Thomas J. Manning, as its new CEO; at the same time they announced that the company had entered into a definitive agreement to be acquired by an investor group led by CC Capital, Cannae Holdings, and Thomas H. Lee Partners.

 On February 8, 2019, the investor group completed the acquisition of Dun & Bradstreet and it became a privately held company.
 Its former ticker symbol, DNB, was retired.
 On July 1, 2020, Dun & Bradstreet re-listed shares on the New York Stock Exchange, once again trading under the ticker symbol DNB.

-In January 2021, Dun & Bradstreet acquired Bisnode Business Information Group AB (“Bisnode”), a European data and analytics firm and long-standing member of the Dun & Bradstreet Worldwide Network, for an enterprise value of (US$818 million).
+In January 2021, Dun & Bradstreet acquired Bisnode Business Information Group AB (“Bisnode”), a European data and analytics firm and long-standing member of the Dun & Bradstreet Worldwide Network, for (US$818 million).

 On May 20, 2021, Dun & Bradstreet announced its intention to move its global headquarters to Jacksonville, Florida.

-In 2024, Dun & Bradstreet integrated business banking and financial tools of Lili into its myD&B platform.
+In 2024, the company integrated business banking and financial tools of Lili into its myD&B platform.

 On March 24, 2025, Dun & Bradstreet announced its agreement to be acquired by Clearlake Capital Group for 4.1 billion in cash, in a transaction valued at $7.7 billion, including debt.
+The acquisition was completed that August 26, and on September 3, 35-year Moody's veteran Stephen Tulenko succeeded Anthony Jabbour as CEO.

 Operations

 The company generates revenue through subscription-based products, business information reports, data licensing agreements, strategic partnerships, and concierge services.

-The company derives revenues through two segments: Americas, and non-Americas.
+It operates with two segments: Americas, and non-Americas.
+The company divested its Latin America operations in September 2016, as were Netherlands and Belgium operations.